rwdavisx/Camunda-BPM-Spring-Boot-Docker-Installer/readme.md

 ### Developing BPM Processes
 You should now have a running BPM application with some demonstration content to reference as a starting point.
 You can browse through the provided code to see how everything connects together and start creating your own BPM processes.
-Open the provided **WelcomeProcess.bpmn** for a reference on how code integrates with a modeled process.
+Open the provided **ExampleProcess.bpmn** for a reference on how code integrates with a modeled process.

 Head over to the [Camunda Docs](https://docs.camunda.org/manual/latest/) to learn how to get started